mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 After getting into the courtyard and heading east, we meet Tangle who needs to guess the keypad's 4-digits code.
 Tangle knows that one digit of the code is repeated twice, and that the code is a prime number.
 We can also clearly see, on the keypad itself, that the digits 1, 3 and 7 have been used way more than the other ones.

-That should be enough to limit the number of candidates!
+That should be enough to limit the number of possibilities.
 The Python script below will iterate through all the 4-digits code containing 1, 3 and 7 (one of them being repeated once), and will only keep the ones which are prime.
 We'll use a super simple [prime](https://en.wikipedia.org/wiki/Prime_number) detection algorithm; that's not the most efficient one, but that will definitely be quick enough in our case.

 {% highlight python %}
 from math import sqrt